-- 4. If the total number of Teams is less than eight, the Semi-Finals are not carried out and the three Teams with the best Ranking R are allowed to the Finals. - 5.
-Within one hour after the announcement of the Finalists, the Finalists select the problems for their reports from the set of the main IYNT problems.
-Priority in the choice is determined by the Ranking R. The list of selected problems is made public.
+- 3. If the total number of Teams N is 7 or less, then the Semi-Finals are not carried out and the three Teams with the highest Rank R after the Selective SF 4 are allowed to the Finals. - 4.
+Immediately after the announcement of the Semi-Finalists following the Selective SF 4, the Semi-Finalists select the problems for their reports from the set of main IYNT problems and problems Invent Yourself.
+Teams may not select the problem that they have reported in any preceding SF.
+All problems must be different, and the priority in the choice is determined by the Rank R after the Selective SF 4.
+The list of selected problems is made public.